PlatformLab/NanoLog/README.md

 * POSIX AIO and Threads (usually installed with Linux)

 ## NanoLog Pipeline
 The NanoLog system enables low latency logging by deduplicating static log metadata and outputting the dynamic log data in a binary format.
 This means that log files produced by NanoLog are in binary and must be passed through a separate decompression program to produce the full, human readable ASCII log.
-The decompression program is built as a part of the NanoLog library.

 ## Compiling NanoLog
 There are two versions of NanoLog (Preprocessor version and C++17 version) and you must chose **one** to use with your application as they’re not interoperable.
 The biggest difference between the two is that the Preprocessor version requires one to integrate a Python script in their build chain while the C++17 version is closer to a regular library (simply build and link against it).
 The benefit of using the Preprocessor version is that it performs more work at compile-time, resulting in a slightly more optimized runtime.